emm-aa/emm-aa/README.md

-## Hi there 👋
+## Hey there 👋

+This is arinda.emmanuel... from Makerere, dabbling in software

+Avid fan of python, currently working on C.

+Will post updates with progression!

 <!--
 **emm-aa/emm-aa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+T

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...